In this Article

 Pregnancy is a time when a woman’s body goes into overdrive.
 A woman may feel exhausted, lightheaded, faint, or even hot during pregnancy.
 While feeling exhausted or lightheaded is common during pregnancy, hot flashes are not and may leave you worried.
 Although hot flashes are commonly associated with menopause, women may experience them during pregnancy too.
-If you wake up in a pool of sweat or feel, chances are that you might be experiencing hot flashes.
+If you wake up in a pool of sweat or feel hot, chances are that you might be experiencing hot flashes.

 Are Hot Flashes Normal During Pregnancy?

 Hot flashes can be experienced along with morning sickness and mood swings in the first trimester during pregnancy; however, the chances of experiencing them in early pregnancy (i.e., in the first month) are less.
 Hormonal changes and other bodily changes can trigger hot flashes and they may occur frequently late in pregnancy and increase even more after delivery.
 It is estimated that as many as a third of the women who get pregnant experience hot flashes.
 However, more than hot flashes, they may feel hot.
 Hot flashes are mainly experienced by women who are in their menopause stage.

 If you suddenly feel a sharp rise in your temperature without any warning, it could be because of hot flashes.
 Each episode of hot flashes is different and it’s difficult to predict its intensity or how often you will experience it.
 Hot flashes can last for a few seconds or go on for a couple of minutes.
 It generally affects the upper body, mainly the head, neck and chest, but there are rare instances of experiencing hot flashes in the lower body.

 Causes of Hot Flashes During Pregnancy

 The mechanics behind this phenomenon isn’t fully understood despite years of research.
 However, some of the main causes of hot flashes during pregnancy are mentioned below –